-Put on a clean isolation gown upon entry into the patient room or area.
+- Put on a clean isolation gown upon entry into the patient room or area.
 Change the gown if it becomes soiled.
 Remove and discard the gown in a dedicated container for waste or linen before leaving the patient room or care area.
 Disposable gowns should be discarded after use unless following protocols for extended use or reuse.
-Cloth gowns should be laundered after each use.
+Cloth gowns should be laundered after each use. - In general, HCP caring for patients with suspected or confirmed SARS-CoV-2 infection should not wear more than one isolation gown at a time.